This online course will be streaming live on December 8, 2021 from 8:15am – 4:00pm PT, 10:15am – 6:00pm CT, 11:15am – 7:00pm ET after purchase.

 Once again we are grateful for the support of our main sponsors Sunshine Coast Health Centre and Georgia Strait Women’s Clinic.
 Sunshine Coast Health Centre is one of the top drug rehab and alcohol treatment programs in BC and Canada.
 Georgia Strait is a women’s-only facility and brings together the collective expertise of highly-trained, experienced professionals to serve women struggling with their mental health.
 Jack Hirose and Associates is proud to have aligned with both organizations that support and value quality training for mental health professionals.

 We are grateful to all our guest presenters who graciously agreed to participate in the conference and share their expert knowledge as it relates to Indigenous mental health and holistic wellness.
-Our team of presenters will address an array of relevant topics including: intergenerational trauma; building resilience; living the medicine wheel; uniting mind, body, energy and spirit; healing the legacy effect; strengthening and healing the kinship circle; cultural beliefs and spirituality.
+Our team of presenters will address an array of relevant topics including: intergenerational trauma; building resilience; living the medicine wheel; uniting mind, body, energy and spirit; healing the legacy effect; strengthening and healing the kinship circle.

 It is our hope that this conference will help all professionals who are interested in learning more about mental health and holistic wellness to better serve indigenous clients/students or other populations.
 We hope you can join us for this very special event!

 President and CEO